View all categories

 • FDA-approved, non-hormonal menopause hot flash prescriptions (that work through non-hormonal pathways in the body…more on that later)

-• Plant-based, phytoestrogen-free supplements, such as Relizen®
+• Plant-based, phytoestrogen-free supplements, such as Thermella®

-• Other phytoestrogen-based supplements or over the counter options
+• Other phytoestrogen-based supplements or over-the-counter options

 • Antidepressants, such as selective serotonin-reuptake inhibitors (SSRIs)3